davidbrsp/VMol/README.md

     You should have received a copy of the GNU General Public License along with VMol.
 If not, see <http://www.gnu.org/licenses/>.

-Molecular Co.( See file www\index.html for contact. )

 dir     | description
 --------|----------------------------------------
 include | http://www.visgraf.impa.br/sg3d/softw/